 - It is suggested that you take a photo with your phone of the tracking number on the prepaid satchel for any future inquiries and for your records.

 Dependents – Please refer to our reciprocity for information on acceptable civil documentation, including instructions on how to obtain them.
-DO NOT SEND ORIGINAL CERTIFICATES.
+All documents not written in English, must be accompanied by certified translations.
+DO NOT SEND ORIGINAL CERTIFICATES OR DOCUMENTS.
 Copies will suffice.

 - Marriage Certificate: Please note that the ceremonial marriage certificate that is signed on the day of the wedding is insufficient for nonimmigrant visa purposes.
 Instead, please submit a copy issued by the Australian Registrar of Births, Deaths and Marriages, or from the applicable Court or Registrar offices of the country where the marriage took place.
 The certificate must bear an original seal of that issuing office.

 If you are traveling within the next seven business days, this is considered urgent travel.